Black1hp/Packet-Analyzer/README.md

 ## ❗ Troubleshooting

 1. If Suricata fails to start:
-   - 🔍 Check if the network interface is correct
+   - 🔍 Check if the network interface is correct in suricata.yaml
-   - 📝 Verify Suricata configuration file
+   - 📝 Run `sudo suricata -T -c /etc/suricata/suricata.yaml` to test configuration
-   - 🔑 Check system permissions
+   - 🔑 Check system permissions for log directories
+   - 💾 Verify memory settings match your system capabilities
+   - 🌐 Ensure the network interface supports monitoring mode

 2. If the backend server fails:
    - ✅ Verify Python virtual environment is activated
    - 📦 Check all dependencies are installed
    - 🔌 Verify port 5000 is available
+   - 📁 Check if Suricata logs exist and are readable

 3. If the frontend fails to connect:
    - 🔄 Check if backend server is running
    - 🌐 Verify WebSocket connection
    - 🔍 Check browser console for errors
+   - 📊 Verify data is being written to eve.json

 ## 👥 Team Members
 1. Mohamed Saied